cloudevents/spec/discovery.md

   - OPTIONAL
   - If present, MUST be a non-empty string containing a schema compatible with the `datacontenttype`.
-  - If `dataschama` is present, this field MUST NOT be present.
+  - If `dataschema` is present, this field MUST NOT be present.

 ###### sourcetemplate